 "For now, we acknowledge that there were no problems caused by the 777-200 plane or (its) engines," Yoon Young-doo, the president and CEO of the airline, told reporters on Sunday at the company headquarters on the outskirts of Seoul.

-Asiana said passengers included 141 Chinese, 77 South Koreans, 64 Americans, three Indians, three Canadians, one French, one Vietnamese and one Japanese citizen.
+Asiana on Sunday said the flight, which originated in Shanghai, had carried 291 passengers and 16 crew members.
+The passengers included 141 Chinese, 77 South Koreans, 64 U.S. citizens, three Indians, three Canadians, one French, one Vietnamese and one Japanese citizen.

 Asiana, South Korea's junior carrier, has had two other fatal crashes in its 25-year history.

 A senior Asiana official said the pilot was Lee Jeong-min, a veteran pilot who has spent his career with the airline.
 He was among four pilots on the plane who rotated on two-person shifts during the 10-hour flight, the official said.